Ashuzaildar/MovieSimilaritiesUsingPlotSummary/README.md

 2. Close Encounters of the Third Kind

 Both movies, 2001: A Space Odyssey and Close Encounters of the Third Kind, are movies based on aliens coming to Earth.
 I've seen both, and they indeed share many similarities.
 We could conclude that both of these fall into the same genre of movies based on intuition, but that's no fun in a data science context.
 In this notebook, we will quantify the similarity of movies based on their plot summaries available on IMDb and Wikipedia, then separate them into groups, also known as clusters.
 We'll create a dendrogram to represent how closely the movies are related to each other.

-Let's start by importing the dataset and observing the data provided.